 MS Program - (full-time) Molecular and Cellular Basis of Disease

 The Master's Program in Pathology is intended for students with a background in the biological or chemical sciences, typically a bachelors or baccalaureate degree, who are interested in pursuing advanced coursework in the basis of disease.
 This coursework may be useful for those interested in pursuing a professional doctoral degree (e.g. M.D., D.O., D.D.S., or D.M.D.) or other health professions degree, since the core curriculum and electives include many topics of medical relevance, including histology, gross anatomy, pathology, cancer and immunology.
 The time of matriculation in the Program is flexible; a typical time to degree is anticipated to be 4 semesters, although completion in ~13 months, including an intensive summer course in Anatomy, is possible.
 The course of study will be determined by the student, their Academic advisor, and the Graduate Program Committee and will consist of 30 credit hours of course work.
-Flexible electives in cellular basis of disease, immunology and cancer biology will allow students to focus on an area of interest.
+Elective opportunities include independent study in basic research, clinical research or clinical observerships in Clinical and/or Anatomic Pathology.
+Eligibility for clinical observership opportunities include specific background prerequisites and are subject to availability and clinical schedules.
 Graduates of the Program can pursue opportunities in basic or clinical research, teaching, biotechnology, pharmaceuticals, health care, or government.
 While the Master's may be a terminal degree, it may also lead to admission to professional or Ph.D. programs.

 Description of Program